3. Creating user interface and configure Mixed Reality Toolkit

 The Grid Object Collection component lets you organize buttons or any set of objects in a neat row, column, or grid.
 This is one of the building blocks provided by the MRTK that gives you a quick and easy way to create enticing user interfaces.

-- Configure the grid object collection.
+Configure the grid object collection.
 To ensure all the buttons face the user, select Orient Type.
 Then select Face Parent Forward as shown in the image below.
 Next, change the cell size to set the space between your buttons.
-Start with 0.12 units by 0.12 units for the Cell Width and Cell Height as shown in the image below.
-You might need to adjust these values, depending on object and button assets that were chosen.
-Make sure Rows is set to 1.
+Start with 0.05 units by 0.05 units for the Cell Width and Cell Height, as shown in the image below.
+Make sure Distance is set to 0 and Rows is set to 1.
 Click Update Collection.
 The scene will look similar to the picture below.

 Adding Text into Your Scene